 Community volunteer experience such as: Community Police Stations, Block Watch, victim services.

 Applicants will be subject to the following steps.
 These steps may not be in the specific order listed.

-- Completion of a background questionnaire – This questionnaire covers all aspects of your history.
+Completion of the Integrity Lifestyle questionnaire – This questionnaire covers all aspects of your history.
 It includes answering questions that may be uncomfortable.
 We understand that many people have had issues in their past that they are not proud of.
 For the most part these issues will not prevent you from becoming a police officer given the context and length of time since the event.
 A failure to disclose these items in most cases will prevent the candidate from proceeding in the recruitment process.